microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 ## Exercise 3: Protecting Ledger tables from DDL changes

 Let's see how admin trying to change ledger table properties or drop ledger tables.
-Use the SQL syadmin login **bob** to execute all scripts for this exercise.
+Use the SQL sysadmin login **bob** to execute all scripts for this exercise.

 1. You can also view which tables and columns have been created for SQL Server ledger by executing the script **getledgerobjects.sql**
 1. Admins are restricted from altering certain aspects of a ledger table, removing the ledger history table, and there is a record kept of any dropped ledger table (which you cannot drop).
 See these aspects of ledger by executing the script **admindropledger.sql**